aws/aws-sdk-php/docs/feature-facades.rst

 PHP developers who prefer static notation or who are familiar with PHP frameworks like Code Ignitor, Laravel, or Kohana where this style of method invocation is common.

-Using static client facades has very little benefit over using client instances.
-It can sometimes save you lines of code and having to inject the service builder or client instance into the context of where you want to use it.
-In some cases this can make your code easier to write or understand.
+Though using static client facades has little real benefit over using client instances, it can make your code more concise and prevent your from having to inject the service builder or client instance into the context of where you need the client object.
+This can make your code easier to write and understand.
 Whether or not you should use the client facades is purely a matter of preference.

-The way in which client facades work in the AWS SDK for PHP is similar to how `facades work in the Laravel 4 framework
-<http://laravel.com/docs/facades>`_.
-Even though you are calling static classes, all of the method calls are proxied to
-method calls on actual client instances, the ones stored in the service builder.
-This means that they can be mocked during tests, which removes one of the general disadvantages to using static classes in object-oriented programming.
+The way in which client facades work in the AWS SDK for PHP is similar to how `facades work in the Laravel 4 Framework <http://laravel.com/docs/facades>`_.
+Even though you are calling static classes, all of the method calls are proxied to method calls on actual client instances — the ones stored in the service builder.
+This means that the usage of the clients via the client facades can still be mocked in your unit tests, which removes one of the general disadvantages to using static classes in object-oriented programming.
 For information about how to test code that uses client facades, please see the **Testing Code that Uses Client Facades** below.

 Enabling and Using Client Facades